 What does Gili Air have to offer?

-- Gili Air is the second most popular island and it has a distinct combination of personalities from the other two islands.
-It bears the relaxed atmosphere of Meno, yet you can still find a good nightlife and some cool bars to visit, just as you would in Gili T.
+- Gili Air is the second most popular island.
+It actually has a distinct combination of personalities from the other two islands.
+You can experience the relaxed atmosphere of Meno, yet you can still find a good nightlife and some cool bars to visit, just as you would on Gili T.

 - The island strikes as being the cleaner and greener island of the bunch due to having its own water supply and it has a number of nice beaches and viewpoints.